tk0987/Neuron-APP/README.md

 Whats important - the degree of influence by other networks adjusts during training.
 Same for threshold and activation - as output is thresholded.

 Each neuron has memory, denoted by 'history' variable.
 History is just a list of previous transmitter values, and it take part in learning process, introducing hysteresis.
+In real world cells, memory can be at DNA level - for example if g-protein activated certain genes, altering transmitter production at output.
+It can be also increase/decrease in receptor numbers at input, due to sensitization/tolerance developement.

+Here number of receptors is stable, but their response differs.
+It would be nice to code net with floating internal structure over time - not predefined like here.
+I hope I ll do it some day.

 Callback_val is very important - it is the network goal to achieve.
 Just like in robots - callback_val can be desired sensor value.
 The net 'll learn to achieve that.